-In search of where to stay Dolomites?
-Last January we spent 5 amazing days at the foot of the Italian Dolomites, in a four star hotel that offered us a very quiet, sporty and fun vacation.
+In search of where to stay the Dolomites?
+Last January we spent 5 amazing days at the foot of the Italian Dolomites, in a four-star hotel that offered us a very quiet, sporty and fun vacation.
 Actually a gold medal holiday for the three of us!

 Thanks to a fab last minute offer we ended up in Castello-Molina di Fiemme, a tiny village in the heart of Fiemme Valley.
 This is the Dolomites region of Trentino Alto Adige.
 70km far from Trento and 140km from Brenner Pass.

 Here, nearly 2.000 souls live in front of the beautiful Lagorai Mountains.
 No rush, no chaos, no stress.
 Just a slow and relaxed life for its inhabitants and tourists that every year choose to spend their holidays so close to the mountains recognised as World Heritage property by Unesco in 2009.